 However, that being said, you have to respect that particular store’s policies, and if it’s against the rules then please respect that.

-7. Ask for a discount for damaged items
+7. Ask for a discount on damaged items

 8. Test all electronics sold at thrift stores

 Make sure you also test all the electronics you want to purchase before you buy it.
 Just find an empty outlet and plug it in and see if it works.
-If your testing DVD players, or cassette players or something like that, either bring a DVD or cassette with you to try it out or ask an associate if they have one for you to try.
+If you are testing DVD players or cassette players, or something like that, either bring a DVD or cassette with you to try it out or ask an associate if they have one for you to try.

 9. Use your smart device to learn about merchandise

 You can also make money from your shopping trips!
 Many times thrift stores have merchandise that may be worth a lot more than what’s on the price tag.
 Use your smartphone to look up the retail price on sites like eBay, or Google it to find out more information about that product.